Haivision/srt/docs/API-functions.md

 established.

-If you set the group nonblocking mode (`SRTO_RCVSYN` option), there's no difference.
-Note, however, that this function accepts only groups, not sockets.
+If you set the group nonblocking mode (`SRTO_RCVSYN` option), there's no difference, except that the `SRT_SOCKGROUPCONFIG` structure allows you to add extra configuration data used by groups.
+Note also that this function accepts only groups, not sockets.

 The elements of the `name` array need to be prepared with the use of the `srt_prepare_endpoint` function.
 Note that it is **NOT** required that every